-- i) The Schedule 3 response to the Department of Business, Energy and Industrial Strategy (BEIS), setting out the parameters of Growth Hub operation in Lancashire as set out at Appendix A to this report be endorsed. - ii) The Schedule 1 response, setting out how BEIS funds will be used in Lancashire as set out at Appendix B to this report, be endorsed.

-iii) That the recommendations at i) and ii) above, be reported to the LEP Board.
+- i) The Schedule 3 response to the Department of Business, Energy and Industrial Strategy, setting out the parameters of Growth Hub operation in Lancashire as set out at Appendix A to this report be endorsed. - ii) The Schedule 1 response, setting out how BEIS funds will be used in Lancashire as set out at Appendix B to this report, be endorsed. - iii) That the recommendations set out at i) and ii) above, be reported to the Lancashire Enterprise Partnership Board.